Kar0nX/ADtools/README.md

 - ✅ **Safe re-runs**: Already cloned tools are skipped, making the script idempotent and safe to run multiple times.
 - ✅ **Improved UX**: Clean, colorized output and structured logging for better visibility.

-⚠️ Important: Some tools must still be compiled or configured manually.
-Be sure to follow each tool’s README and setup instructions after installation.
+### 🛠️ Fixes & Improvements

+- 🐛 Fixed incorrect installation paths by assigning unique directory names for each tool (e.g., `sqlmap_git`, `responder_git`)
+- ➕ Added tool `PrintSpoofer`, `sqlmap` to full installation list
+- 🧠 Improved tool detection logic – re-running the script no longer skips partially installed tools

+⚠️ Note: Some tools may require **manual compilation or configuration** after cloning.
+Please refer to each tool's README or usage instructions for setup details.

 ---